christophertkl/blog.skylight/_posts/2021-06-23-skillshare3.md

 categories: [learning]
 title: 'Skillshare Chapter 3: Essentialism with Greg McKeown'
 ---

+*This post is part 4 of a series of posts, discussing some lessons in my 3-week long exploration of Skillshare courses.
+The summary of the lessons learnt can be found [here](https://christophertkl.github.io/blog.skylight/learning/meta/2021/06/25/skillshare_reflection.html).*

 This is going to be my last course review for a while, since it is the final week of the June holidays.
 While I return to work, I am going to examine my routines to see how I can continue this writing habit.

+1.TOC{:toc}

 ### Who is the creator?